Emergency Withdrawals

 • Conditional - Only works when utilization is very high

-Important: You cannot force ADL to happen.
-You must wait for the ADL Manager to act.
+Important: You cannot force ADA to happen.
+You must wait for the ADA Manager to act.

 Option 3: Sell Shares OTC